python-control/python-control/doc/conventions.rst

 discrete time system is created by specifying the 'time base' dt.
 The time base argument can be given when a system is constructed:

+* dt = None: no timebase specified
-* dt = None: continuous time
+* dt = 0: continuous time system
-* dt = number: discrete time system with sampling period 'dt'
+* dt > 0: discrete time system with sampling period 'dt'
 * dt = True: discrete time with unspecified sampling period

 Only the :class:`StateSpace` and :class:`TransferFunction` classes allow